 As the next generation of change agents, explore emerging solutions and advance a shared mission aimed at developing solutions to some of the world’s most intractable problems.

-The Master of Divinity and Master of Arts in Sustainability joint degree acknowledges the growing demand for professionals in religious leadership venues who have the knowledge and the skills to lead communities to respond to critical ecological and other social issues.
+The Master of Divinity and Master of Arts in Sustainability dual degree acknowledges the growing demand for professionals in religious leadership venues who have the knowledge and the skills to lead communities to respond to critical ecological and other social issues.
 Congregations and other religiously affiliated organizations are increasingly interested in sustainability concerns and seek leaders who can guide their efforts to respond to these concerns.
 Knowledge from the biological, physical, chemical, and earth sciences are critical to any working professional who designs and implements sustainability practices.
 The humanities and social sciences incorporate information about spirituality, religious beliefs, and an understanding and appreciation of our relationship to the natural world.

 This degree is a collaborative project shared by the Wake Forest University Center of Energy, Environment, and Sustainability (CEES).